9.1.2. OTHER REIMBURSEMENTS

 Reimbursement for out-of-pocket expenses for purchases of goods, materials, and/or services does not exempt the university, its officers, or its employees from the purchasing laws, rules, and guidelines of the university, the state of Texas, or Statewide Procurement Division (SPD).

 Routine purchases of goods or materials and services must be processed on a purchase order or by using the procurement card (Procard).
-Purchases made from personal funds that require reimbursement should be reserved for emergency circumstances, must not cost over $5,000, are subject to review by the Director of Procurement and Payment Services, and may be rejected.
+Purchases made from personal funds that require reimbursement should be reserved for emergency circumstances, must not cost over $5,000, are subject to review by the assistant vice president for procurement, contracts, and payment services, and may be rejected.

 B. Expenses Not Allowed